klusta-team/spikedetekt2/dev/file_format/kwikformat_hdf5.md

 ### KWIK

-This JSON text file contains all metadata related to the experiment, and aesthetic information about channel and cluster colors, the cluster groups, the channel positions and scaling, etc.
+This JSON text file contains all metadata related to the experiment, and aesthetic information about channel and cluster colors, the cluster groups, the channel positions and scaling, etc. The probe information is in channel_groups/channels/position, which is in microns relative to the whole multishank probe.

     name
     application_data
         spikedetekt
-            concatenation_list
+            [PRM]
             ...
     user_data
     channel_groups